vikashdanee/carDealership-Angular/README.md

 # CarDealership

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
+This project was generated with Angular CLI version 9.0.6.
+This is simple project for demo.
+So I have try to touch most of features in some extend like ui design using bootstrap, ng-routing concept, pipe, service, web api call.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run 'ng serve --proxy-config proxy.conf.json --port 4201'. proxy.conf.json used to define web api proxy and --port 4201 to open in another port if port 4200 is in already use

 ## Code scaffolding